Foley-backed blank-check acquisition firm nears $9 billion Paysafe deal: sources

 The appeal of financial technology companies as acquisition targets has increased during the pandemic, as more people shop online and make more of their payments digitally.

-The deal marks a return to the stock market for Paysafe, which was taken private by Blackstone and CVC in 2017 for $3.9 billion.
+The deal marks a return to the stock market for Paysafe, which was taken private by Blackstone and CVC in 2017 for $4.7 billion, inclusive of debt.

 Paysafe had almost $100 billion of annualized transactional volume go through its platforms in 2019, and provides both in-store and digital payments solutions.
 It is moving into areas such as digital wallets and supporting payments to the emerging sports betting sector in the United States, according to its website.